Andrea01100011/prod-shell-scripts/README_en.md

 # Useage

 1. server_monitoring: Monitor the system load, CPU, memory, disk space, and number of user logged in, and send alert emails when the numbers exceed the threshold.
+2. adduser：add a new user to the system, including building their home directory, copying in default config data, etc.

 # Settings